nspcc-dev/neo-go/docs/node-configuration.md

   `getnep11balances` call.
 - `MaxRequestBodyBytes` - the maximum allowed HTTP request body size in bytes (5MB by default).
+- `MaxRequestHeaderBytes` - the maximum allowed HTTP request header size in bytes (1MB by default).
 - `MaxWebSocketClients` - the maximum simultaneous websocket client connection number (64 by default).
 Attempts to establish additional connections will lead to websocket handshake failures.
 Use "-1" to disable websocket